Click to Skip Ahead

 Wrapping Things Up

-To wrap things up, yes, you can teach your cat to perform high-fives, verbalize, and even use the toilet.
-The key to success with these behaviors is simple consistency and follow-up with rewards and reinforcers.
+To wrap things up, yes, you can teach your cat to perform high-fives, verbalize, and so many other tricks.
+The key to success with these behaviors is simply breaking a behavior into small-sized, achievable steps, being consistent, and following up with rewards and reinforcers.
 Also, keep in mind that every cat is different.

 Older cats may not be as inclined or eager to practice as a young kitten or adolescent cat, so just be patient.
-Remember to practice when your cat is more susceptible and open to training, such as after mealtime or when they’re already engaging in other activities.
+Remember to practice when your cat is more open to training, and whenever they show interest in interacting, and remember to quit the session while you are ahead!

 See Also: